-The secret to Gracie’s elasticity and accuracy lies in what we call human augmented machine learning.
-As the human in this equation, I know when something is opaque and what a W2 looks like, allowing me to tune Gracie based on my domain expertise.
-As the machine, Gracie’s models perform according to the training material, and the results are curated to refine her understanding.
-The marriage of ML and human guidance allows users to drastically cut down on the amount of training text required, while patented technologies make the build times almost instantaneous and classification proximities intuitive.
+The secret to Gracie’s rapid adaptability and accuracy lies in what we call ‘human-augmented machine learning’.
+As the human in this equation, I know when something is opaque or what a W2 looks like.
+This knowledge, and the ability to use a web browser, are all the skills I need to tune Gracie on virtually any domain of interest.
+As the machine in this equation, Gracie analyzes texts according to the materials and simple human guidance used to train her, and the results are curated to refine her understanding.
+The marriage of ML and human guidance allows users to drastically cut down on the amount of training text required, while patented technologies make the build times almost instantaneous and the entire process intuitive.
 The end result is a balanced system of input and output where both Gracie and the user agree on what constitutes ‘yes’ and ‘no’.

 If Gracie is any indication, I sense that we are at the very early stages of the democratization of AI.
 This should be great news to my fellow Humanities and Liberal Arts majors.